radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Given the simplicity of creating strong secrets, there is no excuse for using weak shared secrets with RADIUS.
 The management overhead of dealing with complex secrets is less than the management overhead of dealing with compromised networks.

-RADIUS implementers SHOULD provide tools for administrators which can create and manage secure shared secrets.
+RADIUS implementors SHOULD provide tools for administrators which can create and manage secure shared secrets.

 Given the insecurity of RADIUS, the absolute minimum acceptable security is to use strong shared secrets.
 However, administrator overhead for TLS-PSK is not substantially higher than simple shared secrets, and TLS-PSK offers significantly increased security and privacy.

-# Increasing the Security of Insecure Transports
+# Increasing the Security of RADIUS Transports

 While we still permit the use of UDP and TCP transports in secure environments, there remain opportunities for increasing the security of those transport protocols.
 The amount of personal identifiable information sent in packets should be minimized.
 Information about the size, structure, and nature of the visited network should be omitted or anonymized.
 The choice of authentication method also has security and privacy impacts.

+The recommendations here for increasing the security of RADIUS transports also applies when TLS is used.
+TLS transports protect the RADIUS packets from observation by from third-parties.
+However, TLS does not hide the content of RADIUS packets from intermediate proxies, such as in a roaming environment.
+As such, the main path to minimizing the information sent to proxies is to minimize the number of proxies involved.

 Implementors and administrators need to be aware of all of these issues, and then make the best choice for their local network which balances their requirements on privacy, security, and cost.

 ## Minimizing Personal Identifiable Information

-One approach to increasing RADIUS privacy is to minimize the amount of PII which is sent in packets .Implementors of RADIUS products and administrators of RADIUS systems SHOULD ensure that only the minimum necessary PII is sent in RADIUS.
+One approach to increasing RADIUS privacy is to minimize the amount of PII which is sent in packets.
+Implementors of RADIUS products and administrators of RADIUS systems SHOULD ensure that only the minimum necessary PII is sent in RADIUS.

 Where possible, identities should be anonymized (e.g. {{?RFC7542}} Section 2.4).
 The use of anonymized identies means that the the Chargeable-User-Identifer {{?RFC4372}} should also be used.
 Further discussion on this topic is below.

 Device information SHOULD be either omitted, or randomized.  e.g. MAC address randomization could be used on end-user devices.
 The details behind this recommendation are the subject of ongoing research and development.
 As such, we do not offer more specific recommendations here.

-Information aobut the visited network SHOULD be replaced or anonymized before packets are proxied outside of the local organizstion.
+Information about the visited network SHOULD be replaced or anonymized before packets are proxied outside of the local organization.
 The attribute Operator-NAS-Identifier {{?RFC8559}} can be used to anonymize information about NASes in the local network.

 Location information ({{RFC5580}} SHOULD either be omitted, or else it SHOULD be limited to the broadest possible information, such as country code.
 For example, {{I-D.tomas-openroaming}} says: